digital-land/digital-land/README.md

 # Digital Land

-> **_DEPRECATION NOTICE:_**  This repository used to host technical documentation for the Planning Data Platform.
-The repository has been retained for historical reference.
+This repository contains issues and documentation for the Planning Data Service.

-> Technical documentation is now available here:
+Technical documentation for the platform is here:

 > https://digital-land.github.io/technical-documentation/